← Back to Blogs

 Now that you’ve seen what vectors are, and that they can represent meaning to some extent, you might have further questions.
 For one, what does each number represent?
 That depends on the machine learning model that generated the vectors, and isn’t necessarily clear, at least in terms of our human conception of language and meaning.
 But we can sometimes gain a rough idea by correlating vectors to words with which we are familiar.

 Vector-based representation of meaning caused quite a stir a few years back, with the revelation of mathematical operations between words.
-Perhaps the most famous result was that of
+Perhaps the most famous result was that of “king − man + woman ≈ queen”

 It indicated that the difference between “king” and “man” was some sort of “royalty”, which was analogously and mathematically applicable to “queen” minus “woman”.
 Jay Alamar provided a helpful visualization around this equation.
 Several concepts (“woman”, “girl”, “boy” etc.) are vectorized into (represented by) an array of 50 numbers generated using the GloVe model.
 In vector terminology, the 50 numbers are called dimensions.
 The vectors are visualized using colors and arranged next to each word:

-vector embeddings visualization Credit: Jay Alamar
+Credit: Jay Alamar

 We can see that all words share a dark blue column in one of the dimensions (though we can’t quite tell what that represents), and the word “water” looks quite different from the rest, which makes sense given that the rest are people.
 Also, “girl” and “boy” look more similar to each other than to “king” and “queen” respectively, while “king” and “queen” look similar to each other as well.
+So we can see that these vector embeddings of words align with our intuitive understanding of meaning.
+And even more amazingly, vector embeddings are not limited to representing meanings of words.

-In fact, effective vector embeddings can be generated from any kind of data object.
+Effective vector embeddings can be generated from any kind of data object.
 Text data is the most common, followed by images, then audio data (this is how Shazam recognizes songs based on a short and even noisy audio clip), but also time series data, 3D models, video, molecules etc. Embeddings are generated such that two objects with similar semantics will have vectors that are "close" to each other, i.e. that have a "small" distance between them in vector space.
 That distance can be calculated in multiple ways, one of the simplest being "The sum of the absolute differences between elements at position i in each vector" (recall that all vectors have the same fixed length).
+Let's look at some numbers (no math, promise!) and illustrate with another text example:

 Objects (data): words including cat, dog, apple, strawberry, building, car